Dell Latitude: Latitude XT

-In July 2008, Dell released multi-touch touch-screen drivers for the Latitude XT Tablet, claiming the "industry's first convertible tablet with multi-touch capabilities".
+In December 2007, Dell released their first tablet computer.
+It could have been purchased with an optional media base, which contained an optical drive and a few extra ports.
+It used a ZIF based hard drive, like the iPod classic.
+Originally it did not come with multi-touch, but in July 2008, Dell released multi-touch touch-screen drivers for the Latitude XT Tablet, claiming the "industry's first convertible tablet with multi-touch capabilities".
 Dell has partnered with N-trig, providers of DuoSense technology, combining pen, capacitive touch and multi-touch in a single device.
 N-trig's DuoSense dual-mode digitizer uses both pen and zero-pressure capacitive touch to provide a true hands-on computing experience for mobile computers and other digital input products over a single device.
+It features an integrated graphics solution based on the ATi Mobility Radeon X600, named the Radeon Xpress 1250.

 Latitude XT problems

 A large number of user reports suggest that the Dell Latitude XT suffers from a major problem.
 The N-Trig digitizer interfaces to the XT by an internal USB port.
 Users report that any other USB device which is plugged in may, and usually does, prevent the N-Trig applet (program which controls the features) from identifying the N-Trig hardware.
 In addition, there have been reports that certain other drivers, such as iTunes Helper, may cause this or a similar problem.
 Other users report no problems from iTunes.
 According to the reports, this still leaves the dual sense but without Multi-Touch and other advanced features, "which render the auto and dual mode useless.
 The digitizer will only start working again after consecutive reboots."
 There have also been reports that the driver may crash, catastrophically or non-catastrophically, leaving no screen input at all.
 A re-boot may solve the problem, but often users found that the driver installation is damaged, requiring a re-installation of the drivers.
 But the install program will not un-install if it doesn't recognize the N-Trig hardware.
 In this case, the alternatives are (1) restore the entire operating system from backup, (2) manually un-install by erasing all N-Trig programs and drivers then editing the registry to remove all references to N-Trig, then re-install the N-Trig software, or (3) do a complete re-install of Windows.

 These problems have been reported both with XP and Vista, 32 and 64 bit.
 In addition, Dell sells a MediaBase with an internal DVD drive.
 The drive also interfaces by way of a USB connection inside the MediaBase.
 Most, but not all, users of the MediaBase report that it prevents the drivers from loading.